-Greyhound racing at Wentworth Park is conducted under the terms of a Licence Deed that permits the Licensee to conduct 104 meetings each year within a prescribed licensed area.
+Greyhound racing at Wentworth Park is conducted under the terms of a Licence Deed that permits the Licensee to conduct 104 meetings each year and 20 special events within a prescribed licensed area.
 The Licence Deed also provides for the conduct of public trials and qualifying heats on a regular basis.